LLC vs. S-Corp: Which One is Right for You?

 Looking to start your own company but are confused about the best options?

-You have probably heard of an LLC and an S-Corp before – these two of the most common types of business structures that small business owners choose when registering their company.
+You have probably heard of an LLC and an S-Corp before.
+They are two of the most common types of business structures that small business owners choose when registering their company.

 Let’s start with some basic definitions of LLC and S-Corp.

 LLC stands for limited liability company.
 It is a legal entity that combines the pass-through taxation of a general partnership with the liability protection of a corporation.

 In 1977, Wyoming was the first state to approve the LLC.
 However, it is thanks to Delaware’s later efforts to streamline and promote this legal entity that almost two-thirds of all new businesses are LLCs.

 Some features of the LLC are as follows:

 - Its owners are called “members.”